mtsoares/kubernetes-lab/Lab02/README.md

 kubectl describe pod PODNAME
 ```

-Add the following to the Pod "metadata" section and apply the file using the same command used previously:
+In the Pod's "metadata" section,  add the following command.
+Then, apply the file using the same command you used before:

 ```yaml
   labels:
     app: nginx-pod
 ```

-Check logs for any pods that have that label:
+Check the logs for any pods that have this label:

 ```bash
 kubectl logs --selector app=nginx-pod